 Grant Support:

 RLEs are supported through the generosity of the Alfond Foundation funding for UMS Transforms.
-Grant funding may be used to pay for a range of expenses associated with the development and launch of RLEs, from supporting faculty course redesign to providing funds for student access to and engagement with immersive, experiential learning.
+Grant funding may be used to pay for a range of expenses associated with the development and launch of RLEs, including stipends for faculty course redesign, and course mini-grants to fund student access to and engagement with immersive, experiential learning on and off campus.

 UMS Transforms- Research Learning Experiences Program Learning Outcomes and Assessment